MicrosoftDocs/dataexplorer-docs/data-explorer/one-click-ingestion-new-table.md

     :::image type="content" source="media/one-click-ingestion-new-table/continuous-button.png" alt-text="continuous ingestion button":::

-1. Select **Create** to create a data connection which will listen for any changes, updates, or new data in that container.
+1. Select **Create** to create a data connection that will listen for any changes, updates, or new data in that container.

     :::image type="content" source="media/one-click-ingestion-new-table/event-hub-create.png" alt-text="Create Event Hub connection":::